 Of course, don’t forget to move around with the tripod to experiment with different angles instead of coming home with 100 photos that look the same.

 Start Wide Then Zoom In

-Part of what makes sunset photography so beautiful are the wide views.
+Part of what makes sunset shots so beautiful are the wide views.
 You want to achieve the same result so keeping your focal length between 14 mm and 24 mm.

-Play around with different focal lengths, make use of the shadows cast by the setting sun, focus on a different part of the scene with sunset as the backdrop, and otherwise let your creativity run wild.
+Play around with different focal lengths, make use of the shadows cast by the setting sun, focus on a different part of the scene with the sunset as the backdrop, and let your creativity run wild.

 Consider Switching to Aperture Priority Mode

-This will allow your camera to automatically adjust the shutter speed for the correct exposure, not to mention you’ll be able to achieve the starburst effect pretty easily.
+This will allow your camera to automatically adjust the shutter speed for the correct exposure, not to mention you’ll be able to achieve the sun flares pretty easily.